jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    (0, 2*s2^5 + s4^5)

-This shows that in three of the five cases both :math:`a` and :math:`b` must be divisible by 5, but as the solution is primitive this is impossible.
+This shows that in three of the five cases both :math:`a` and :math:`b` must be divisible by 5, but as :math:`a` and :math:`b` are coprime this is impossible.
 We are thus left with case 0 and case 4 as stated in the article.

 We take the automorphism :math:`\sigma` of :math:`\QQ(v)` that sends :math:`v` to :math:`-v` and check that ``g1`` is indeed the product of